-The Kingston Frontenac Anti-Violence Coordinating Committee contributes to the eradication of violence by promoting individual and community awareness of issues relating to domestic and sexual violence, and supporting a coordinated community response.
+The Kingston Frontenac Anti-Violence Coordinating Committee contributes to the eradication of violence by promoting individual and community awareness of issues relating to intimate partner and sexual violence, and supporting a coordinated community response.

-Member agencies involved with KFACC provide quality services to victims of domestic violence and/or sexual violence in accordance with the mandates, policies and procedures of their respective agencies.
+Member agencies involved with KFACC provide quality services to victims of intimate partner abuse and/or sexual violence in accordance with the mandates, policies and procedures of their respective agencies.